-Following are some frequently asked questions and answers about personal injuries —
+The following are some frequently asked questions and answers about personal injuries —

 According to the statute of limitations, you have two years from the time of your injury to file a lawsuit in Virginia.
 After this time expires, you are barred from taking legal action.
-As a result, it is in your best interests to contact a lawyer immediately after suffering any kind of personal injury.
+As a result, it is in your best interest to contact a lawyer immediately after suffering any kind of personal injury.

 The short answer is yes.
 However, your chances of filing a successful suit increase dramatically when you have an experienced lawyer by your side.
 An attorney can explain the law to you, review your case, identify strengths and weaknesses, negotiate a settlement offer and fight for your rights in court.